-How could we do any of this if we are just ‘attending’ a church, or not going anywhere near one, and have no sense of belonging, with the weight of responsibility that belonging carries?
+How could we do any of this if we are not part of a church, or are just ‘attending’ one with no real commitment, belonging, and the weight of responsibility that belonging carries?

 The New Testament is filled with descriptions of what the followers of Jesus did in the weeks following his resurrection.
 It gives us a model of how the experience of being part of a church, could and should be:

 * They were hospitable and welcomed one another other into their homes

 * They didn’t hold too tightly onto possessions- but shared what they had, so that the poor could be helped.